 Like any drug that affects brain chemistry, simply cutting off the supply of trazodone to the brain can lead to unpleasant side effects.
-The “withdrawal” symptoms are very different from those associated with drug or alcohol withdrawal.
-When withdrawing from an antidepressant, these symptoms are just as real, and the withdrawal process should be done under medical supervision.
+For example, “withdrawal” symptoms are very different from those associated with drug or alcohol withdrawal.
 In most cases, the doctor will slowly reduce the dosage until the person has transitioned away from the drug.
-Doing this helps to minimize the intensity of any side effects associated with withdrawal.
+This helps to minimize the intensity of any side effects associated with withdrawal.

 Symptoms of Trazodone Withdrawal